Water tank pressure sensor sitting on pavers

 3. Takes multiple readings

-4. Converts those readings into a real tank level
+5. Converts the reading into real tank level

-5. Sends the data to Home Assistant via ESPHome
+6. Sends data to Home Assistant via ESPHome

-Most of the time, the ESP32 is asleep.
+Most of the time the ESP32 is asleep.
 The sensor is also unpowered most of the time.
-That’s the whole game when you’re trying to build something that runs on a small panel.
+That’s the whole game when you want a small solar panel to keep up long-term.

 Hardware used